e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 |  -r, --reset [key]          | reset configuration
 |  -h, --help  <`eWizard`>    | outputs information about the command and available parameters

-This command will help you to change some of the account configurations.
+This command will help you to change some of your account configurations.

 -------------------------------------
 <figure class="highlight bash">
     <pre class="code">$ wiz archive</pre>
 </figure>

-This command will create a zip-archive of your presentation
+This command does not have any additional parameters.
+It will create a zip-archive of your eDetailer.